Suzuki Ertiga: First generation (ZE; 2012)

 The Ertiga was previewed by the R-III (R3) concept car showcased by Maruti Suzuki at the 2010 Auto Expo.
 The production version of the car was unveiled at the 11th Auto Expo in New Delhi on 6 January 2012.
-It was launched in India on 12 April 2012 and in Indonesia on 22 April 2012.
+It was launched in India on 12 April 2012, and in Indonesia on 22 April 2012.
 It became available in South Africa on 9 June 2014 and in the Philippines on 17 July 2014.
 Its development was led by chief engineer Toshikatsu Hibi.
 Maruti Suzuki proclaims it to be the first LUV (Life Utility Vehicle).

 The first generation Ertiga is built on the Swift subcompact car platform.
 It was rebadged in Indonesia as the Mazda VX-1 from May 2013 until March 2017, and also assembled and sold in Malaysia as the Proton Ertiga, from November 2016 until August 2019.
 In its lifespan, the VX-1 only sold 1,640 units.

 Markets

 India

 According to Maruti Suzuki, the Indian Ertiga was designed specifically for Indian consumers, unlike the other Maruti models which were designed for the global market.
 Maruti has marketed it as a "Life Utility Vehicle".
 11,000 of these vehicles were ordered in India within five days.

 In India, the Ertiga is available in both the alternatives of diesel and petrol variants.
 Though both of these engines were also seen doing duties earlier in various models, they are tweaked and retuned specifically for the car to provide fitting performance figures for its customers.
-The diesel variant is available in VDi, ZDi and ZDi+ 1.5 grade levels, while the petrol variant is available in LXi, VXi ZXi and ZXi+ grade levels.
+The diesel variant is available in VDi, ZDi and ZDi+ 1.5 trim levels, while the petrol variant is available in LXi, VXi ZXi and ZXi+ trim levels.

 In June 2013, Maruti Suzuki added its Ertiga models with compressed natural gas (CNG).
 The Ertiga LXi and VXi have original factory converter kit and are provided with i-GPI (intelligent Gas Port Injection) which Maruti Suzuki claimed will achieve 22.8 km/L premium-equivalent.

 Indonesia

-The Indonesian market Ertiga is available in GA, GL and GX grade levels.
+The Indonesian market Ertiga is available in GA, GL and GX trim levels.
 Earlier models are only available with 5-speed manual transmission.
-On 29 January 2013, the GL and GX grades received chrome front grille and double blower air conditioner.
-The 4-speed automatic transmission is available for GL and GX grades from 17 May 2013.
+On 29 January 2013, the GL and GX trim levels received chrome front grille and double blower air conditioner.
+The 4-speed automatic transmission is available for GL and GX trim levels from 17 May 2013.